larsenjohn/herebyaccident/_posts/2016-09-29-js-hair-pulling.md

 	}
 	</script>

-Plainly speaking, this just adds the following CSS to the customNav div.
-So pretty brute force but certainly simple.
+Plainly speaking, this just adds the CSS "opacity:1.0;" to the "customNav" div when the "openNav" item is clicked, then changes the CSS to "opacity:0;" when the closeNav item is clicked.
+So pretty brute force, but certainly simple.
 If you want to send several styles through just repeat the lines like so.

 	<script>
 		function openNav() {